nicobao/dock-app/README.md

 ```

 ## Wallet sdk bundle
 The wallet sdk uses a json-rpc client to connect to a webview.
-Its rquired to handle webassembly properly
+Its rquired to handle webassembly properly.

-In case you update any service in the wallet-sdk a new js bundle will need to be genearted
+In case you update any service in the wallet-sdk a new js bundle will need to be generated.

-For doing that you can runnin the foolowing script
+For doing that you can runnin the following script:

 ```bash
 # from the dock-app project